Bedrock02/tech-blog/posts/revisiting-portfolio.md

 You know your code is in a bad state when [dependabot](https://github.com/dependabot) opens a list of package updates.
 My portfolio is written using [Gatsby](https://www.gatsbyjs.com/).
 The code was sitting on version 2 of Gatsby and since then it has had 3 major version bumps.

 I now use [Typescript](https://www.typescriptlang.org/), and my portfolio is just straight javascript.
-For this project, react files had an file extension of `.js`.
+For this project, react files had a file extension of `.js`.
 Today, I use `.jsx` or `.tsx` to describe react components and `.js` or `.ts` for javascript modules.

 Lastly, my code has improved in quality.
 I can better identify how to reduce the amount of code I need to write, how to better structure files, and how to best approach problems.